 - 1. Review the Application Guide and consider potential eligible projects that would meet local needs. - 2.
 Identify an Application Preparer.
 This may be a local staff person or a third-party consultant procured using TDA's Pre-Qualified Administrator procurement process.
 More information regarding this process can be found on the TxCDBG Professional Services web page. - 3.
 Conduct public hearing to solicit feedback from community members regarding community needs.
 Notice of the public hearing must be provided no less than 72 hours prior to the hearing. - 4.
 Discuss most feasible projects with the Application Preparer and decide which project(s) to pursue. - 5.
-Identify an Application Engineer.
-This may be a local staff person or a third-party consultant procured using TDA's Chapter 5 Professional Services procurement process.
-More information regarding this process can be found on the TxCDBG Implementation Manual web page. - 6.
-With Application Engineer, identify benefit area of the project(s) and preliminary cost estimate. - 7.
+With Application Preparer, identify benefit area of the project(s) and preliminary cost estimate. - 6.
 With Application Preparer, identify LMI beneficiaries within the benefit area via HUD data or income survey.
-More information on beneficiary documentation can be found on the TxCDBG Beneficiary Documentation web page. - 8.
-If project area qualifies, continue preparing application data with Application Preparer. - 9.
-Present local resolution to local governing body to authorize submission of the application this resolution includes the project description and commitment of any matching funds and must be passed after conducting the public hearing. - 10.
-Finalize the application. - 11.
+More information on beneficiary documentation can be found on the TxCDBG Beneficiary Documentation web page. - 7.
+If project area qualifies, continue preparing application data with Application Preparer. - 8.
+Present local resolution to local governing body to authorize submission of the application this resolution includes the project description and commitment of any matching funds and must be passed after conducting the public hearing. - 9.
+Finalize the application with a general description of the type of vehicles/equipment requested. - 10.
 Publish notice of application availability.
-The complete application must be available for public review for no less than five (5) days: - after the local resolution is passed; - after the notice of availability; and - prior to the application submittal deadline. - 12.
+The complete application must be available for public review for no less than five (5) days: - after the local resolution is passed; - after the notice of availability; and - prior to the application submittal deadline. - 11.
 Submit the application to TDA.